assassin808/CoBRA/README.md

   <a href="LICENSE"><img src="https://img.shields.io/badge/License-Apache%202.0-green.svg" alt="License"></a>
 </p>

-**Programmable cognitive bias control for LLM-based social simulations**
+**Toward precise and consistent agent behaviors across models**

 > 📄 **Paper**: [arXiv:2509.13588v2](https://arxiv.org/abs/2509.13588) - *Programmable Cognitive Bias in Social Agents*

 **📖 Language / 语言**: [简体中文](README_zh-CN.md) | [繁體中文](README_zh-TW.md)

-## What is CoBRA?

-CoBRA is a toolkit that allows researchers to precisely specify and regulate agent behavior through three methods:
-- **Prompt Engineering** (input space control)
-- **Representation Engineering** (activation space control)
-- **Fine-tuning** (parameter space control)

-### Visual Overview
+## The Problem and Our Solution

 <p align="center">
   <img src="figures/fig1.png" alt="CoBRA Overview" width="800"/>
   <br>
+</p>

-  <em>Figure 1: Existing social simulation experiments often use implicit natural language descriptions to specify agent behaviors.
+Existing social simulation experiments often use implicit natural language descriptions to specify agent behaviors.
 However, we found that these specifications often resulted in inconsistent and unpredictable agent behaviors.
-For example, (A) real-world economists are supposed to be less susceptible to the Framing Effect than the general population; however, (B) agents based on implicit natural language specifications often produce inconsistent behaviors across models, and the expected differences in behavior across roles are not reliably observed.
-To tackle this challenge, (C) we introduce CoBRA which enables researchers to explicitly specify the cognitive biases of LLM-based agents quantitatively, thereby producing precise and consistent behaviors across models.</em>
+For example, (A) real-world economists are supposed to be less susceptible to the Framing Effect than the general population; (B) however, agents based on implicit natural language specifications often produce inconsistent behaviors across models, and the expected differences in behavior across roles are not reliably observed.

-</p>
+(C) To tackle this challenge, we introduce **CoBRA** which enables researchers to explicitly specify the cognitive biases of LLM-based agents quantitatively, thereby producing precise and consistent behaviors across models.
+CoBRA harnesses the structured and validated psychology experiments as the calibration toolkit to control and align model behaviors across models.

+---

+**CoBRA provides three control methods:**
+- **Prompt Engineering** (input space control)
+- **Representation Engineering** (activation space control)
+- **Fine-tuning** (parameter space control)

+Here is an example closed-loop workflow of CoBRA.
+A social scientist aims to create an agent with a moderate framing effect (e.g., 2.6 on a 0–4 scale).
+(1) She specifies the desired bias level in CoBRA alongside the natural language agent description.
+(2) CoBRA measures the agent's framing effect using validated classical social science experiments (e.g., the Asian Disease study).
+(3) If the measured bias deviates from the specification, the Behavioral Regulation Engine iteratively adjusts the agent—through prompt engineering, activation modifications, or fine-tuning—until the agent reliably demonstrates the target bias.

 <p align="center">
   <img src="figures/fig2.png" alt="CoBRA Workflow" width="800"/>
   <br>
-  <em>Figure 2: Example closed-loop workflow of CoBRA.
-A social scientist aims to create an agent with a moderate framing effect (e.g., 2.6 on a 0–4 scale).
-(1) She specifies the desired bias level in CoBRA alongside the natural language agent description.
-(2) CoBRA measures the agent's framing effect using validated classical social science experiments (e.g., the Asian Disease study).
-(3) If the measured bias deviates from the specification, the Behavioral Regulation Engine iteratively adjusts the agent—through prompt engineering, activation modifications, or fine-tuning—until the agent reliably demonstrates the target bias.</em>
 </p>

+### More Visual Overview

 <details>
 <summary><b>Click to see more technical diagrams</b></summary>